Board of Directors

 Born in Seoul, Korea, Lee’s family immigrated to America when she was four.
 She graduated from UCLA in 1986 with a degree in Political Science.
 After college, she sojourned back to her birth country to rediscover her roots.
 When she returned to the U.S., Lee began writing her first book while working on such shows as In Living Color, Saved By The Bell, and the Martin Lawrence Show.

 As a bestselling author, Lee has been featured on Nightline, CNN, the Associated Press, NBC Nightly News, NPR, The Los Angeles Times, Chicago Tribune, People Magazine, Life & Times, Today Show, and Oprah.
-She has spoken as a guest lecturer at Stanford, Yale, Harvard, Princeton, Northeastern University, Amherst, the Korean American Coalition, KASCON, The Museum of Tolerance, and many over venues.
+She has spoken as a guest lecturer at Stanford, Yale, Harvard, Princeton, Northeastern University, Amherst, the Korean American Coalition, KASCON, The Museum of Tolerance, and many other venues.

 Lee has also been published in Mademoiselle, Essence, and KoreAm Journal.
 Lee is currently working on a documentary titled "MACHO LIKE ME."
 It highlights her six-and-a-half month journey living as a man to explore the dynamics of how society treats men and women differently.
 Ms. Lee has adapted “Macho Like Me” into a one-woman performance piece.